clo4/nix-dotfiles/README.md

   The home modules are imported by `systems/home.nix`, which allows any file imported by the home configuration to use these modules.

-When I eventually have to define my own modules for whatever reason, they'll go in either `modules/host` or `modules/home`.

 ## My PC situation

 The GPU in my Intel machine has died entirely, so until I resolve that (which,